girish-kor/CodeGasm-The-Ultimate-VSCode-Ecstasy/README.md

 - **Theme**: Material Night Eighties (Retro Sexy)
 - **Icon Pack**: Symbols (Eye Candy)
 - **Error Visualization**: ErrorLens (Shows ALL your mistakes)

-## ⚠️ Troubleshooting (When Things Get Rough)

-- Update VSCode (New versions are like new relationships)
-- Check extension compatibility (No toxic extensions allowed)
-- RTFM (Read The Fantastic Manual)

-## 🤝 Contributing (Share the Love)

-1. Fork the repo (Like stealing a kiss)
-2. Create feature branch (Your personal playground)
-3. Commit changes (Leave your mark)
-4. Push to branch (Go all in)
-5. Pull Request (Propose marriage to the project)
-6.
----

 # Bonus: Nuclear Options 💥 **PowerShell Commands**